 The House-passed FY2005 Energy and Water Development appropriations bill (H.R.
 4614, H.Rept.
-108-554) has \$343.2 million for DOE's Renewable Energy program, which is \$31.6 million, or 8%, less than the request.
-This reduction includes a cut of \$31.0 million from the Hydrogen program to eliminate hydrogen storage "centers of excellence," which the committee states DOE awarded "without full and open competition."
-The hydrogen education initiative would be cut by \$7.0 million (zero appropriation) and the National Climate Change Technology Initiative would be cut by \$3.0 million.
+108-554) had \$343.2 million for DOE's Renewable Energy program, which was \$31.6 million, or 8%, less than the request.
+This reduction included a cut of \$31.0 million from the Hydrogen program to eliminate hydrogen storage "centers of excellence," which the committee stated DOE awarded "without full and open competition."
+The bill cut the hydrogen education initiative by \$7.0 million (zero appropriation) and the National Climate Change Technology Initiative by \$3.0 million (zero appropriation).
+It increased Concentrating Solar Power by \$3.4 million.

-The FY2005 budget request aims to promote "breakthroughs in hydrogen fuel cells," develop advanced technologies for cellulosic biomass as an energy source, and generally reduce costs while improving the performance and efficiency of various renewable energy systems.
-The request also proposes competitive solicitations for applied research on technologies that would help curb greenhouse gas emissions.
+The FY2005 budget request aimed to promote "breakthroughs in hydrogen fuel cells," develop advanced technologies for cellulosic biomass as an energy source, and generally reduce costs while improving the performance and efficiency of various renewable energy systems.
+The request also proposed competitive solicitations for applied research on technologies that would help curb greenhouse gas emissions.

-As Table 3 shows, DOE's FY2005 request seeks \$374.8 million for renewables, which is \$4.3 million, or 1%, more than the FY2004 appropriation (including \$13.0 million from prior year balances and excluding inflation).
-The main increases are for Hydrogen Safety (\$12.1 million) and Program Direction (\$8.3 million).
-The main cuts are for Small Modular Biopower and biomass earmarks (-\$13.9 million) and for Concentrating Solar Power (-\$3.4 million).
-Also, the request includes \$90.9 million for the Office of Electricity Transmission and Distribution (OETD), an increase of \$10.1 million, mainly for High Temperature Superconductivity.
+As Table 3 shows, DOE's FY2005 request sought \$374.8 million for renewables, which was \$4.3 million, or 1%, more than the FY2004 appropriation (including \$13.0 million from prior year balances and excluding inflation).
+The main increases were for Hydrogen Safety (\$12.1 million) and Program Direction (\$8.3 million).
+The main cuts were for Small Modular Biopower and biomass earmarks (-\$13.9 million) and for Concentrating Solar Power (-\$3.4 million).
+Also, the request included \$90.9 million for the Office of Electricity Transmission and Distribution (OETD), an increase of \$10.1 million, mainly for High Temperature Superconductivity.